 - 1. Select real-world applications that needs machine learning based solutions. - 2.
-Implement supervised Machine Learning algorithm for Classification and Regression. - 3.
-Apply Reinforcement Modes for Real Time Predictions - 4.
+Apply supervised Machine Learning algorithm for Classification and Regression. - 3.
+Identify the Reinforcement Modes for Real Time Predictions - 4.
 Implement the appropriate Clustering real time algorithms for real world problems - 5.
-Implement Artificial Neural Network for real time Applications.
+Analyse the Artificial Neural Network for real time Applications